 The library has an Information Technology Center consisting of a 30-seat, state-of-the-art training room, a 12-seat conference/group study room with projection capability, and 10 collaborative work areas.
-Also, the Center for Academic Excellence is housed on the lower level.
+Also, the Center for Academic Excellence and the Writing Center are both housed on the lower level.
+The IT Help Desk is on the main level.